generalStepes/Raspberry-eink-spotify-alarm/README.md

 * Apart from the Raspberry itself, it is necessary to get some other things in order to get the sound working.<br />
 In my case that meant: <br />
 *	USB hub + Wifi dongle as Raspberry Pi Zero doesn’t have wifi <br />
-*	DAC (originally, I intended to use a cheap 1 USD USB sound card as dac but I had issues with noise) <br />
+*	DAC <br />
 *	Amplifier – I’m using a cheap 2x3 W stereo amp based on pam8403 chip, powered on 3,3 V <br />
 *	Speakers – two 9 x 5 cm speakers <br />

 * Ground loop isolator – after putting all the stuff together I encountered some serious issues with noise – I could hear the power supply, wifi dongle and CPU in speakers.
-After eliminating other potential causes, only the amp and its poor electric design was left.
-As I didn’t want to get another one, I bought a ground loop isolator (specifically Audac TR-2070), which solved most of the noise issues.
+Thus I bought a ground loop isolator (specifically Audac TR-2070), which solved most of the noise issues.
 The rest got solved by powering the amp on 3,3 V instead of 5 V (powered directly from RPI GPIO pins). <br />

 ## How to make it work <br />